lucamocerino/SecurePass/README.md

 In our project as case of use, we have developed a system that allows employees to access their work environment.
 The other problems mentioned above are easily addressed by this technology and its system architecture.

 # What is SecurePass?

-The product developed during the course is called SecurePass.
 SecurePass is:

 •	A product in charge to handle secure access to every kind of private and protected environment;